DIRACGrid/DIRAC/docs/source/DeveloperGuide/OAuth2Authorization/index.rst

 Click on the username to select "Log out".

 .. image:: /_static/Systems/FS/OAuth2/revokeTokenWeb.png
-   :alt: DIRAC web logout flow.
+   :alt: DIRAC web logout flow (source https://raw.githubusercontent.com/TaykYoku/DIRACIMGS/main/component_schema_flows.drawio)

 The web server receives a request from the user's browser to end the session and made revoke refresh token request to DIRAC AS.
 After that cleans cookies.